 Geography aside (not everyone resides in a sunlight-filled climate), several things can undermine your body’s natural production of vitamin D, including air pollution, the color of your skin, your weight, your age (older skin doesn’t make it efficiently) and the health of your gut, kidneys and liver.

-Taking all this into account, it seems any adult could do use extra vitamin D, but even the Endocrine Society’s new guidelines are leaving a lot of us out…
+Taking this into account, it seems any adult could use extra vitamin D, but even the Endocrine Society’s new guidelines are leaving a lot of us out…

-If you’re a healthy adult under 75 years of age, they are suggesting you stick to the RDA of only 600 to 800 IU.
-Worse, even if you have some indication, like a health need for vitamin D supplementation or treatment, if you’re under 50, they only suggest a daily low-dose.
+If you’re a healthy adult under 75, they suggest you stick to the RDA of only 600 to 800 IU.
+Worse, even if you have some indication, like a health need for vitamin D supplementation or treatment, but you’re under 50, they only suggest a daily low dose.

 Why?
 There are very few circumstances where the medical establishment recognizes the prevention potential of vitamin D. That’s why the new guidelines only allow “higher than the current RDA” dosages for: